|

 A Statewide Reputation

 Ellen Holtzman's election and service as President of the Women's Bar Association of the State of New York, today the largest women's bar association in the nation, added luster to an already distinguished reputation.
 Locally, the people of Rockland County benefit from attorney Ellen Holtzman's commitment to give back to the community.
 In conjunction with the Center for Safety & Change (formerly the Rockland Family Shelter), she mentors newer attorneys in representing victims of domestic abuse.
-In 2019, Ellen Holtzman was named to the Rockland County Women Leaders Hall of Fame in honor of her extraordinary efforts over many years to advance meaningful and positive change for the people of Rockland County and beyond.
+In 2019, Ellen Holtzman was one of the first named to the Rockland County Women Leaders Hall of Fame in honor of her extraordinary efforts over many years to advance meaningful and positive change for the families of Rockland County and beyond.

-Realistic Advice
+Get Realistic Advice

 Better Transitions